miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

     }
 }
 ```
-Internally, HashSet’s addAll method is imple- mented on top of its add method, although HashSet, quite reasonably, does not document this implementation detail.
-The addAll method in Instrumented- HashSet added three to addCount and then invoked HashSet’s addAll implemen- tation using super.addAll.
-This in turn invoked the add method, as overridden in InstrumentedHashSet, once for each element.
-It would be slightly better to override the addAll method to iterate over the specified collection, calling the add method once for each element.
-This would guarantee the correct result whether or not HashSet’s addAll method were implemented atop its add method because HashSet’s addAll implementation would no longer be invoked
+Internally, `HashSet`’s `addAll` method is implemented on top of its `add` method, although `HashSet`, quite reasonably, does not document this implementation detail.
+The `addAll` method in `InstrumentedHashSet` added three to `addCount` and then invoked `HashSet`’s `addAll` implementation using `super.addAll`.
+This in turn invoked the `add` method, as overridden in `InstrumentedHashSet`, once for each element.
+It would be slightly better to override the `addAll` method to iterate over the specified collection, calling the `add` method once for each element.
+This would guarantee the correct result whether or not `HashSet`’s `addAll` method were implemented atop its `add` method because `HashSet`’s `addAll` implementation would no longer be invoked

 A related cause of fragility in subclasses is that their superclass can acquire new methods in subsequent releases.
 Suppose a program depends for its security on the fact that all elements inserted into some collection satisfy some predicate.
 This can be guaranteed by subclassing the collection and overriding each method capable of adding an element to ensure that the predicate is satisfied before adding the element.
 This works fine until a new method capable of inserting an element is added to the superclass in a subsequent release.
 Once this happens, it becomes possible to add an “illegal” element merely by invoking the new method, which is not overridden in the subclass.
 This is not a purely theoretical problem.
 Several security holes of this nature had to be fixed when Hashtable and Vector were ret- rofitted to participate in the Collections Framework.

 Luckily, there is a way to avoid all of the problems described above.
 Instead of extending an existing class, give your new class a private field that references an instance of the existing class.
-This design is called composition because the exist- ing class becomes a component of the new one.
+This design is called composition because the existing class becomes a component of the new one.
 ```Java
 // Wrapper class - uses composition in place of inheritance public class InstrumentedSet<E> extends ForwardingSet<E> {